isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

 #### 13. Do I need to be quarantined upon arrival in Indonesia?

-After undergoing a PCR test upon arrival at the airport or ferry terminal in Indonesia, the traveller must remain in isolation until the test results are released.
+After undergoing a PCR test upon arrival at the airport or ferry terminal in Indonesia, the traveller must remain in isolation at self-sourced accommodation until the test results are released(typically within 8 hours).
+The traveller will be notified of the test results via text message or email.
 The traveller will bear the costs of the post-arrival COVID-19 PCR test in Indonesia.
-The estimated cost of testing is between 1 to 2 million IDR.
-Payment can be made by cash, credit card or debit card.
+The estimated cost of testing at Soekarno-Hatta International Airport is IDR 900,000.
+No pre-booking is required for the post-arrival COVID-19 PCR test.
+Payment for the PCR test can be made by cash, credit card or debit card (Mastercard and Visa).

-If the traveller tests negative for COVID-19, the traveller may proceed with his/her controlled itinerary, with private transportation arranged by the sponsor.
+If the traveller tests negative for COVID-19, the traveller may proceed with his/her controlled itinerary, with private transportation(inclusive of taxis and private-hire cars e.g. from Grab or Gojek) arranged by the sponsor.
 If the traveller tests positive for COVID-19, he/she will be accorded medical treatment by the Indonesian Government.
 The traveller will bear the cost of medical treatment in Indonesia.

 Ferry passengers with symptoms, i.e. febrile or visual signs of acute respiratory infection, will be turned back on the next ferry trip upon detection at the ferry terminal in Indonesia.